stefanspringer1/SwiftGuide/README.md

 - the realization of the complete **equality of the standard Swift libraries on different platforms** (analogous to "[.NET Core](https://de.wikipedia.org/wiki/.NET_(Platform)#History)" from 2016) [starts in 2023]( https://www.swift.org/blog/future-of-foundation/), _until then it should always be tested (apart from further tests) whether a Swift program compiles for all target platforms_
 - **Documentation in code** according to [DocC](https://www.swift.org/documentation/docc/)
 - for executing the **unit tests** of a Swift package, use the test icon in Visual Studio Code (on the left) or in the command line e.g. `swift test --parallel --xunit-output test-log.xml` (as of early 2023, the `--parallel` argument is necessary for `--xunit-output` to work)
-- consider the **platform specific hints** in the preceding sections
+- consider the **platform-specific hints** in the preceding sections

 ## Versioning of dependent packages